HSLU-IFZ-Competence-Center-Investments/Prototyp-Machine-Customer/README.md

 ### Numbered Flow

-1. The buyer-side notebook client first inspects the local provider server at `localhost:4021`.
+1. The buyer-side client first inspects the local provider server at `localhost:4021`.
 2. The local FastAPI provider returns basic service metadata, including the protected endpoint, price, network, receiving address, and facilitator configuration.
 3. The buyer client sends an unpaid request to the protected endpoint `/api/v1/dummy-service`.
 4. The x402 middleware blocks the unpaid request and returns `402 Payment Required` with the required payment challenge.